bwallberg/canivideo/README.md

 It's live! ✅ [https://canivideo.com](https://canivideo.com/)

-A simple website that detects what video codes & drms your browser is able to utilize.
+A simple website that detects what video codecs & drms your browser is able to utilize.

 ## Development